wso2-extensions/esb-connector-kafka/docs/publishmessage.md

 **Building the sample**

-Following is a sample proxy service that illustrates how you can connect to a Kakfa broker with the init operation, and then use the publishMessages operation to publish messages via the topic without security.
+Given below is a sample proxy service that illustrates how you can connect to a Kakfa broker with the init operation and then use the publishMessages operation to publish messages via the topic without security.

    ````xml
     <proxy xmlns="http://ws.apache.org/ns/synapse"